 Our subject is called many things by many schools.
 I like to call it happiness, and that which gives you the ultimate in happiness is the discovery of the truth of you.
 When you come to completely know you, you reach this ultimate joy, and with it the peace of satiation.
-You discover that you are All, and that your former worldly search was you trying to find your real Self.
+You discover that you are all, and that your former worldly search was you trying to find your real self.
 But you never could discover the real you, and because of that you were never satisfied.

-I have said it repeatedly–you are this thing called happiness.
+I have said it repeatedly: you are this thing called happiness.
 Your basic nature is infinite joy, far beyond anything your mind could comprehend.
-That is why we are all seeking happiness: we are all trying to return to that wonderful inherent state.
+That is why we are all seeking happiness—we are all trying to return to that wonderful inherent state.
 However, we do not find it because we are looking away from, rather than toward it.
-To find it we must look within.
-There we find that we are infinite Being.
+To find it, we must look within.
+There we find that we are infinite being.
 We have no limitation.
-We have all knowledge, we have all power, and we are omnipresent, right here and now.
+We have all knowledge.
+We have all power.
+And we are omnipresent right here and now.
 There is no one who does not possess these three things.

 The difficulty in discovering our purpose and goal in life lies in the fact that because we are infinite, we can make ourselves infinitely small, and this is exactly what we have tried to do.
 We could not be much more limited than we are right now.
 In this universe, which is infinite in size, we are at the extremity of limitation.
-We have imagined ourselves and frozen ourselves into physical bodies, and because of so many millennia of looking at ourselves as bodies we have become convinced that we are these physical bodies.
+We have imagined ourselves and frozen ourselves into physical bodies, and because of so many millennia of looking at ourselves as bodies, we have become convinced that we are these physical bodies.

 Beings are capable of seeing all realms that are denser than their own.
 In the subtlest realm, the causal world, beings can perceive the denser astral and physical realms.
 In the astral world, beings can perceive the denser physical world.
 And because we in the physical realm cannot see a denser realm, we are in the densest, most limited realm possible.
 The physical body being the extreme end of limitation possible to us, we feel cramped, we hurt, we reach out.
 We try to express our freedom in the physical world.
 We try to eliminate time and space, to go faster and farther.

 I am pointing out how far we have gone in accepting limitation since we came into a physical body, and that this is the reason why it is so difficult for most of us to discover the truth of ourselves, which is that we have no limits.
 However, there is an advantage to being in this very limited state.
-Because we are so cramped we have more of a desire to get out of it than we would if we were living in a harmonious heaven where everything was easy and immediately available, where life did not prod us into trying to get liberation.
+Because we are so cramped, we have more of a desire to get out of it than we would if we were living in a harmonious heaven where everything was easy and immediately available, where life did not prod us into trying to get liberation.
 We have a very distinct advantage in being here: we are forced to seek a way out.

 We are trying in many ways and with many methods to get free.
 No matter what the methods are, they all must end up doing the very same thing: freeing us of our concepts of limitation.
 The methodology must quiet our mind, must do away with thoughts.
 Every thought is a concept of limitation.
-When thoughts are undone, what’s left over is the infinite Being that we are.
+When thoughts are undone, what’s left over is the infinite being that we are.
 Unfortunately, we set into motion an automatic way of thinking called the subconscious mind.
 There, we relegate thoughts to the background and let them operate without needing to pay any attention to them, and we have lost sight of them.

 The subconscious mind is the real difficulty when we try to let go of thoughts.
 It’s difficult because we are in the habit of not looking at it.
 Not looking at it, we don’t see it.
 Since we don’t see it, it goes on and on, lifetime in and lifetime out.
 We are so married to our thoughts that we never even think of divorcing them.
-And until we do we will continue, blindly attached to physical bodies and, in the overall, having a miserable life.
-For every ounce of pleasure we take, we get pounds of pain; and it must be that way because the pleasure we are trying to get is by seeking our very own Self externally, in the world and through the body, and it just isn’t there.
+And until we do, we will continue, blindly attached to physical bodies and, in the overall, having a miserable life.
+For every ounce of pleasure we take we get pounds of pain.
+And it must be that way, because the pleasure we are trying to get is by seeking our very own self externally, in the world and through the body, and it just isn’t there.

 After you have dropped an appreciable number of thoughts, then you can drop them in large amounts.
 To drop thoughts in large amounts requires dropping the tendency or predisposition that has evolved from the accumulated thoughts on that one particular thing.
 Dropping the tendency or predisposition, one drops all the thoughts that caused that tendency or predisposition.
 In this way you may, at one time, drop a large accumulation of thoughts.
 For instance, if one has a tendency to like sweets, one could bring up from the subconscious one thought at a time and continue letting go of them until there are no more.
 This takes much time!
 However, if one drops the tendency itself, then all the subconscious thoughts that made up that tendency are dropped, and one is totally free from desiring sweets.

-Later you reach a point where you can drop all the remaining thoughts at once, because having infinite power, you will have reached the point where you can see that you have this infinite power and you then can use it to wipe out the rest of the mind.
+Later you reach a point where you can drop all the remaining thoughts at once, because, having infinite power, you will have reached the point where you can see that you have this infinite power, and you then can use it to wipe out the rest of the mind.
 That is why it is sometimes said that realization is instantaneous.
 When you get that far that you can see that the power is yours, you wipe out all the remaining thoughts at once.
 Then you are totally free; you’ve gone all the way.

-The reason why so few of us do make it is that most of us have a stronger subconscious desire to be a physical body than we have a conscious desire to be free, unlimited Being.
+The reason why so few of us do make it is that most of us have a stronger subconscious desire to be a physical body than we have a conscious desire to be free, unlimited being.
 Until you confront this and see what your desire really is, it is impossible to achieve total freedom, total realization.
 You should dig into the subconscious to bring up your desires, because unless you see them, you can’t let go of them.
-The only reason why you are limited to the physical body is that subconsciously, you have a strong desire to be this limited physical body.
-When your conscious desire to be free becomes stronger than your subconscious desire to be a physical body, then you’ll quickly achieve your freedom; and therein lies your ultimate happiness.
+The only reason why you are limited to the physical body is that subconsciously you have a strong desire to be this limited physical body.
+When your conscious desire to be free becomes stronger than your subconscious desire to be a physical body, then you’ll quickly achieve your freedom, and therein lies your ultimate happiness.
 I think that is an overall presentation of the subject.
-Now, if you have any questions I’d be very happy to do what I can to answer your specific questions.
+Now, if you have any questions, I’d be very happy to do what I can to answer your specific questions.

 Q: How do you dig into your subconscious?